Ben Wilson (basketball): Early life

 Born in 1967 to Ben Wilson Sr. and Mary Wilson (née Gunter), Wilson was raised in the Chatham neighborhood on Chicago's South Side.
-Mary Wilson had two sons from a previous marriage, including Curtis Glenn, and would have sons Anthony and Jeffrey with the elder Wilson before the couple divorced.
+Mary Wilson had two sons from a previous marriage, including Curtis Glenn.
+She then had sons Anthony and Jeffrey with the elder Wilson, before the couple divorced.
 Wilson began playing basketball in elementary school.
 He started at St. Dorothy School and transferred to Ruggles Elementary School, graduating in 1981.
 Wilson practiced at Cole Park in Chatham and participated in summer league games in Chicago.

 As his game developed, friends and family surrounding Wilson began to notice that his talent could make him one of the best players in the sport.
-They made it a point to protect Wilson from trouble as he got older; as he was entering high school, the nationwide crack epidemic was in full swing and some of the people closest to Wilson, including his older brother Curtis, became addicted.
+They made it a point to protect Wilson from trouble as he got older.
+As he was entering high school, the nationwide crack epidemic was in full swing.
 Chicago's violent crime rate was very high during this time as well, especially on the South Side.

 High school career

 In the fall of 1981, Wilson began his freshman year at Simeon.
 During the 1982–83 season, he was the only sophomore on the varsity basketball team.
 For the 1983–84 season, Simeon advanced to the Illinois AA State Championship, which was held at Assembly Hall on the campus of the University of Illinois at Urbana–Champaign.
 Behind Wilson, Simeon defeated West Aurora High School by nine points in the semifinals and beat top-ranked Evanston Township High School to win their first ever state title.

 ESPN HS regarded Wilson as the best junior in the country for the 1983–84 season.
-He would play basketball with R. Kelly and Nick Anderson.
+He played basketball with R. Kelly and Nick Anderson.
 Wilson was described as "Magic Johnson with a jump shot" by his Simeon coach, Bob Hambric.